Just bought your first guitar???

 When a guitar gets hot, even if it’s not enough to warp the neck, the softness of the wood alters the tension of the strings, making them flat.
 It’s best to keep your ax in a stable temperature, that you yourself would be comfortable in for a prolonged period of time.
 Similarly, if you allow it to get too cold, it’s not good either.
 The wood contracts in this circumstance, making the tension of the strings tighter which results in sharper notes.
 Leaving it overnight in a car or garage is a big no-no during freezing months.

 Loosening your strings before you take it on a trip will also help to prolong their life.
 This saves them from being affected by things like temperature change or even snapping in transit.
 However, you don’t need to loosen them on a day-to-day basis, or before traveling a short distance.
 They’re built with tension in mind, so only do this when you’re traveling long distances.

 When strings get old, they can’t hold the correct tension as successfully.
 They begin to wear and the likelihood of their snapping increases.
 You can tell when it’s time to change them because your instrument keeps going out of tune, but it’s best not to wait until things are desperate.

-Here’s the thing – changing your strings regularly, like once every three months, will ensure that you have the best possible chance of staying in tune, that your sound remains bright and it will also give you some practice at restringing and tuning your guitar.
+Here’s the thing – changing your strings regularly, like once every three months, will ensure that you have the best possible chance of staying in tune and sounding bright.

 Ged is Founder and Editor-in-chief at Zing Instruments.
 He’s a guitarist for London based gypsy jazz band ‘Django Mango’ and a lover of all things music.
 When he’s not ripping up and down the fretboard, he’s tinkering with his ’79 Campervan.